SIMSI releases the joint

 📸 Stefano Festini

-Now that we learned something about the market offer, it is time to choose the right fins.
-Here some food for thought:
+that we learned something about the market offer, it is time to

-• choose the fins according to your personal kicking technique: if you practice only flutter kick, jetfins will not be performing and as anticipated, split fins will be almost useless if you try to do an helicopter turn;
+- choose the fins according to your personal kicking technique: if you practice only flutter kick, jetfins will not be performing and as anticipated, split fins will be almost useless if you try to do an helicopter turn;

-• consider the kind of exposure suit you will use: many drysuit divers prefer to use very heavy jetfins in order to balance the slightly positive buoyancy of their legs given by the drysuit.
+- consider the kind of exposure suit you will use: many drysuit divers prefer to use very heavy jetfins in order to balance the slightly positive buoyancy of their legs given by the drysuit.
 On the contrary, using heavy jetfins with a 2 mm shorty could lead to feet down or dropped knees trim;

-• this leads to the next suggestion: always consider the weight of your fins and its impact on your buoyancy.
+- this leads to the next suggestion: always consider the weight of your fins and its impact on your buoyancy.
 You may find very similar fins models and shapes distributed by different brands with very different weights;

-• remember that wearing the wrong fins causes more strain and possibly cramps, so it is worth to invest some time and trial dives to find the right fins.
+- remember that wearing the wrong fins causes more strain and possibly cramps, so it is worth to invest some time and trial dives to find the right fins.

 Conclusions: